d3rb1n/ctf-helper/src/README.md

 # Script Details

-> **PLEASE NOTE:** These are not all of the way converted to the new format that supports multiple platforms, with rooms within.
-Some of these (like `newroom.sh`) is still hard-coded for an incorrect folder.
-These will be updated shortly.

 Below is a description of what these scripts do and the setup of this environment.
 This is a way to organize some of the mundane overhead of CTF's so that a simple, reuable system, could be used.
 For example:

-1. Run `setup.sh` (one time) to add this folder to you PATH environment variable so that you can call these scripts from anywhere.
+1. Run `. setup.sh` (one time) to add this folder to you PATH environment variable so that you can call these scripts from anywhere.
-2. Run `newroom.sh` when you are taking on a new CTF room.
+2. Run `. newroom.sh` when you are taking on a new CTF room.
 It sets some environment variables and sets up a working folder where you can take notes and capture files.
-3. Run `chroom.sh` when you want to  change CTF rooms.
+3. Run `. chroom.sh` when you want to  change CTF rooms.
 This changes your environment variables.
 For example, the `$ROOM` variable will be the full path of where your room folder is, allowing you to run things like: `nmap $TARGET 2>&1 $ROOM/nmap.log` where `$TARGET` is the environment variable of the IP address of the current target machine and where `$ROOM` is the environment variable for the full path of the folder of the room you are currently working on (ex.: `/home/jdoe/ctf/thm/ignite/`).
-4. Run `set-target.sh` to set the IP address of your target.
+4. Run `. set-target.sh` to set the IP address of your target.
 This lets you run commands and use `$TARGET` instead of having to remember the exact IP address.
 5. Run `start-recon.sh` to run `nmap`, `gobuster`, and `nikto`, and output the results to `*.log` files with those respective names, in the `$ROOM` folder.